top of page

 How therapy can help with depression

-• develop new ways of responding to difficult thoughts and feelings
+• find new ways of responding to difficult thoughts and emotions

-• rebuild motivation and a sense of direction
+• begin to rebuild a sense of direction and energy

-• reconnect with aspects of life that feel meaningful
+• reconnect with parts of life that feel meaningful again

 alan-byrne-psychotherapist-dublin.png